Earthquake Location

 Seismogram Analysis

-Picking and Locate
+Automatic Picking and Associate